 9 all-too-common signs of bad ITSM advice

 It’s difficult to know how to structure the following words and phrases.
 So, they might appear a bit of a jumble presented in the order I recalled of them.
-However, they’re all ITSM-content related “clues” that, when seen, give me – and should give you – cause for concern.
+However, they’re all ITSM-content-related “clues” that, when seen, give me – and should give you – cause for concern.
+That you’re looking at bad ITSM advice.

 - “IT Infrastructure Library” – this long-form version of ITIL was dropped with ITIL v3 in 2007.
-For it still to be unwittingly used by writers proclaiming that what they have said is important has to be a big, big warning sign of content issues.
+For it still to be unwittingly used by writers proclaiming that what they have said is important has to be a big, big warning sign of content issues and bad ITSM advice.
+It might also be a sign of an SEO piece.

 - “ITIL v4” – it’s ITIL 4, not ITIL v4.
-To call it v4 might seem a simple mistake but, for me, it’s a sign that the author, and the company they might be working for, hasn’t really spent the time understanding the new version of ITIL.
+To call it ITIL v4 might seem a simple mistake but, for me, it’s a sign that the author, and the company they might be working for, hasn’t really spent the time understanding the new version of ITIL.
 But they’re still happy to tell you what it’s all about!
+Again, it could be an SEO-driven use case.

 - Still quoting ITIL v3/2011 – yes, believe it or not, I still see people talking about the older version of ITIL as though it’s the latest and greatest version of ITIL.
 Of course, some of what’s in this version is still great but you’ll be missing out on so much more (especially since lots has happened in IT and service delivery since 2011!).

 - “ITIL compliant” – this is likely to be seen in marketing collateral more than anywhere else.
 The bottom line is that ITIL is guidance, not a standard, so your organization can never be compliant with it.
+“ITIL-aligned” is a better alternative.
 Look to ISO/IEC 20000 if you need a service management standard to be compliant with.

 - The use of outdated statistics.
-OK, so it’s not a specific word or phrase, but it’s an important warning sign.
+OK, so it’s not a specific word or phrase, but it’s an important warning sign of bad ITSM advice.
 So many blogs and articles don’t cite the source and date of the stats they throw about.
 You’d be surprised, or maybe not, at how often my researching a stat (because I want to borrow it for something I’m creating) highlights a 10+-year-old stat being passed off as though it was freshly minted.
 It’s not as though nothing has changed in IT and business operations in the last three years let alone ten years.

 - “Guaranteed exam passes” – it’s slightly going off-topic, but if you’re happy to go with a training provider which can guarantee that you’ll pass your ITIL exam, then please take a moment to ponder how they can guarantee this and what it means for the value of what you’ve learned.

-I’m sure I could keep going – and, in fact, there’s at least one other article to be written around the misuse of ITSM and ITIL and the associated advisory services – but you’re likely bored of me ranting/rambling by now.
-So, what would you add to this list?
+I’m sure I could keep going on about bad ITSM advice – and, in fact, there’s at least one other article to be written around the misuse of ITSM and ITIL and the associated advisory services – but you’re likely bored of me ranting/rambling by now.
+So, what would you add to this bad ITSM advice list?
 Please let me know in the comments.